packethost/packet-python/README.md

 ### Listing all Devices Limiting to 50 per Page

-_Packet API defaults to a limit of 10 per page_
+_Equinix Metal API defaults to a limit of 10 per page_

 ```python
 import packet